sanhaus/control-panel.en/help/performance-monitoring/using/about-performance-monitoring.md

 Control Panel provides several functionalities to help you monitor your instances and ensure optimal performances.

-The **[!UICONTROL Performance monitoring]** card in the Control Panel home page allows you to monitor the usage of your Campaign instances like, for example, theirs database capacity.
+The **[!UICONTROL Performance monitoring]** card in the Control Panel home page allows you to monitor the usage of your Campaign instances like, for example, their database capacity.
 For more on this, refer to [this section](../../performance-monitoring/using/database-monitoring.md).

 ![](assets/performance_card.png)